Kiteboarding NYC – Our Favorite Spots

 Sandy Hook is great for beginners in north or west winds.”

-This is beautiful spot and it works well when the wind blows from North or South.
-You have some good wave riding on the eastern oceanside and some flat shallow water on the western shore, perfect for beginners.
+This is a beautiful spot and it works well when the wind blows from North or South.
+You have some good wave riding not unlike what you get kiteboarding at Cape Verde, as well as some flat shallow water on the western shore, perfect for beginners, which is why it makes the list as one of the best spots to kiteboard in the USA.
 It’s about an hour and a half drive from Manhattan or Brooklyn, but is definitely worth it.

 Kiters should avoid launching kites at parking lot C, which is reserved for windsurfers and also dangerous because of power lines.
 The only exception would be during north winds.
 Most of the time you should launch from parking lot B, on the Sandy Hook Bay side.